kubestellar/kubestellar/docs/content/Getting-Started/user-guide.md

 # User Guide

-The KubeStellar git repo is a "monorepo", and its most prominent component is concerned with multi-cluster configuration management (MCCM).
+The KubeStellar git repo contains a few things; its most prominent component is concerned with multi-cluster configuration management (MCCM).

 ## KubeStellar multi-cluster configuration management overview

 This is a work in progress.
 See the Introduction sections of [the 2023q1 PoC](../../Coding%20Milestones/PoC2023q1/outline/) and [the 2023q4 PoC](../../Coding%20Milestones/PoC2023q4/outline/) for a summary of the goals and aspirations for further development.

-The following picture shows a consumer's view of the architecture of the current state of development.
+The following picture shows a consumer's view of the architecture of the current state of development of KubeStellar MCCM.

 ![Consumer's view of KubeStellar MCCM](KubeStellar-Usage.svg "Consumer's view of KubeStellar MCCM")